fboulnois/stable-diffusion-docker/README.md

 ## Before you start

 The pipeline uses the full model and weights which requires 8GB+ of GPU RAM.
-On smaller GPUs, you may need to modify some of the hardcoded parameters.
+On smaller GPUs you may need to modify some of the parameters.
 It should take a few seconds to create one image.

 Since it uses the official model, you will need to create a [user access token](https://huggingface.co/docs/hub/security-tokens) in your [Huggingface account](https://huggingface.co/settings/tokens).
 Save the